 This policy sets out the guidelines for the use of Generative Artificial Intelligence (GenAI) systems1 by the University of Westminster and should be read in conjunction with the University's position statement on the use of GenAI.
-It applies to all students. colleagues, third-party suppliers, and partners engaged in using or developing such systems within or on behalf of our institution.
-The purpose of these guidelines is to support the safe and ethical use of GenAI at the University and help prepare students and colleagues for the widespread use of GenAI across industry, commerce, and the professions.
+It applies to all students, colleagues, third-party suppliers, and partners engaged in using or developing such systems within or on behalf of our institution.
+These guidelines support the safe and ethical use of GenAI at the University and help prepare students and colleagues for the widespread use of GenAI across industry, commerce, and the professions.